 The Customs House guard raises his spyglass for a closer look at the petitioners, who exclaim,”You no stoppee me! me no China manee, me Corea manee; allee samee Melican manee.”

 The gaggle of Chinese men behind their spokesperson appears to find the claim amusing.

 *Denis Kearney was a self-described ‘soldier” against the Chinese immigrants.
 In California, San Francisco Wasp illustrator George Keller frequently depicted Kearney wearing military garb, and in particular, a bicorn hat.
 Nast also picked up the symbolism when referring to Kearney, though it cannot be determined this was his intent for this specific drawing.

 This small, simple cartoon has a powerful message.
-Irish and German foreigners were allowed to enter the United States as immigrants – climbed the ladder “Emigration” and subsequentlyrose in status in the land opportunity.
-In the cartoon, the last of the European immigrants scales the wall, his back end visible as he kicks away the ladder of opportunity.
-The European immigrants who have scaled the wall now declare that Chinese access to America is closed.
+Irish and German foreigners were allowed to enter the United States as immigrants – climbed the ladder “Emigration” and subsequently rose in status in America, the land of opportunity.
+In the cartoon, the last of the European immigrants scales the wall, his back end visible as he kicks away the ladder of opportunity for others.
+The European immigrants who ascended the wall now declare that Chinese access to America is closed.
 The man at the top, his arms extended, proclaims nativist sentiment.
 Another, on the left, with a jutting jaw and top hat, clearly a representation of Nast’s Irish, is triumphant.
 He is clearly enjoying the Chinese calamity below.

 Five Chinese are seen at the base of a large wall which boldly states, “The “Chinese Wall” around the United States of America.”
 Demonstrating their knowledge of China, the European immigrants are taunting the Chinese by comparing their wall to the Great Wall of China, built in ancient times to protect their nation from invasion.